 The works by Salieri that have managed to hold on to some degree, interestingly enough, are his Operas, and every now and then you’ll see a production mounted of one of them (usually Axur or Falstaf).
-Heard today, his Operas, while occasionally a bit obvious melodically, are actually extremely impressive, especially if one comes in expecting the “mediocrity” suggested by Amadeus.
+Heard today, his Operas, are actually extremely impressive, especially if one comes in expecting the “mediocrity” suggested by Amadeus.

 Another thing that is often overlooked about Salieri is that he was actually one of Opera’s all-time innovators.
-Remember, Salieri was Gluck’s former pupil and de facto protégé, and he was arguably much more ahead of his time than his more famous mentor.
+Remember, Salieri was the former pupil and de facto protégé of Gluck, the “Great Reformer” himself, and you could make a strong argument that Salieri was even more ahead of his time than his more famous mentor.
 Mozart is often given credit for elevating Opera Buffa into a serious art form, but the truth is that Salieri was incorporating more lyrical and ambitious elements into Opera Buffa in such works as The Stolen Bucket years before Mozart started doing it.
-Indeed, Mozart’s Cosi Fan Tutte is so similar in plot to Salieri’s earlier Opera La Grotta di Trofonio that the former was almost certainly inspired heavily by the latter.
+Indeed, Mozart’s Cosi Fan Tutte is so similar in plot to Salieri’s earlier Opera La Grotta di Trofonio that the former was almost certainly inspired heavily by the latter…yes, Mozart actually ripped off one of Salieri’s Operas.
 The hyperdramatic last act of Salieri’s Les Danaïdes, which literally takes place in Hell and is filled with proto-Expressionistic portrayals of agony and damnation, was a clear influence not only on the climactic scene of Don Giovanni but also on Hector Berlioz, as can be heard in such works as the famous Symphonie Fantastique and especially the Concert Opera La Damnation de Faust.
 Salieri’s magnum opus, Axur, was even the closest predecessor to Wagner’s unified Music Dramas that had been seen up to this point.

-It was around this time that a new form of Musical Drama, the story-based song cycle, became a major factor in the Musical Theatre scene (in the Twentieth Century, composer Dominick Argento would coin the term “Monodrama” to describe works in this format).
+It was around this time that a new form of Musical Drama, the story-based song cycle, became a major factor in the Musical Theatre scene (in the Twentieth Century, composers like Dominick Argento and Peter Maxwell Davies would coin the term “Monodrama” to describe works in this format).
 It was basically the next stage of stripped-down production beyond Chamber Opera, generally consisting of no more than one singer and a piano with no staging whatsoever.
-Again, the genesis of this genre predates that of Opera itself, dating back at least to the works of Guillaume de Machaut, 14-century poet-composer, who composed many works in a very similar vein, although many of them now survive only as texts.
+Again, the genesis of this genre predates that of Opera itself, dating back at least to the works of Guillaume de Machaut, a 14-century poet-composer who composed many works in a very similar vein, although many of them now survive only as texts.

 The Almighty God of this genre was the great Franz Schubert, a composer on the shortlist of immortal geniuses of Classical Music and arguably the greatest melodist of all time.
 Schubert never had a success in conventional Opera even posthumously despite several attempts (the closest he came was a loosely adapted updating of Aristophanes’ Lysisistrata called Die Verschworenen, which, while certainly better than most later attempts to musicalize that property, is still widely acknowledged to be far from the composer’s best work).
-He did write some extremely acclaimed stage music for a play called Rosamunde, but while the music itself remains a Classical-Music staple, the play was a failure and is, in fact, now permanently lost (think of it as the 19th Century equivalent of the modern “cult flop” such as Mack and Mabel).
+He did write some extremely acclaimed stage music for a play called Rosamunde, but while the music itself remains a Classical-Music staple, the play itself was a failure and is, in fact, now permanently lost (think of it as the 19th Century equivalent of the modern “cult flop” phenomenon where a score to an unsuccessful show becomes wildly popular apart from its source…a kind of Nineteenth Century Mack and Mabel, if you will).

 Throughout, the songs feature Schubert’s legendary gift for sheer melody, but with a depth of sorrow he never approached anywhere else in his work.
 And while Die schöne Müllerin at least ended with the catharsis of an operatic suicide, Winterreise concludes with its most haunting song of all, “Der Leiermann” (‘The Organ-Grinder’), as the narrator encounters the evocative image of an ignored, penniless organ grinder still relentlessly cranking his instrument.
 There is no real resolution of the protagonist’s crippling romantic and existential grief, just the musical equivalent of a film fading out on a single symbolic image.